The Bunny Museum: History

 The museum was co-founded by married couple Candace Frazee and Steve Lubanski, who started collecting the items after they began a tradition of giving each other new rabbit-themed gifts every day.
-Originally housed in the couple's residential home in Pasadena, the museum relocated to larger premises in Altadena in 2017.
+Originally housed in the couple's home in Pasadena, the museum relocated to larger premises in Altadena in 2017.

 In 2018, the Los Angeles Times wrote of the museum: "The rabbit array may seem to tilt to kitsch, but the vast stockpile harbors insight and imparts a quirky sort of gravitas."